 The supplementary material to this article consists of the data format specification and the station documentation for each station.
 As most stations are operational, changes in these documents will occur but will be specified in the change log of each document.
-The supplementary material will beis provided with the DOI https://doi.org/10.5880/GFZ.1.2.2020.002 (Zech et al., 2020) after final acceptance.
-In the meantime, it can be accessed via this temporary link: https://kurzelinks.de/romps_data.
+The supplementary material is provided with the DOI https://doi.org/10.5880/GFZ.1.2.2020.002 (Zech et al., 2020).